eclipse-che/che-plugin-registry/CONTRIBUTE.md

 #### PR 2: Plugin Changes
 Now that the sidecar image has been built and pushed, the second PR can make use of it.
 The second PR will be the one that modifies the [`che-theia-plugins.yaml`](./che-theia-plugins.yaml) file.

+## Registry Publishing
+### Pull Requests
+All PRs in the plugin registry are published to [surge.sh](https://surge.sh/), for ease of testing.
+This means that a CI job will automatically build the plugin registry with a PR's changes, and publish it.
+The resulting link can then be used to test the PR inside Che, without needing to create a `meta.yaml` file.

+The job names are `surge(alpine)` and `surge(rhel)`.
+Clicking on `Details` in the GitHub PR view will take you to the surge.sh link.
+Alternatively, you can look at the link directly, which is in the following format: `https://pr-check-<PR_NUMBER>-<alpine|rhel>-che-plugin-registry.surge.sh/`

+For example, alpine build of PR 805 would be hosted at: https://pr-check-805-alpine-che-plugin-registry.surge.sh/

+### Nightly
+A nightly build of the plugin registry is also hosted on [surge.sh](https://surge.sh/), and is updated at every commit to the master branch.
+You can find a link to this hosted registry [here](https://che-plugin-registry-main.surge.sh/).